NeurodataWithoutBorders/pynwb/docs/source/export.rst

 How do I write a newly instantiated ``NWBFile`` to two different file paths?
 -----------------------------------------------------------------------------------------------------------------------
-PyNWB does not support writing an ``NWBFile`` that was not read from a file to two different files.
+PyNWB does not support writing an :py:class:`~pynwb.file.NWBFile` that was not read from a file to two different files.
-For example, if you instantiate ``NWBFile`` A and write it to file path 1, you cannot also write it to file path 2.
-However, you can first write the ``NWBFile`` to file path 1, read the ``NWBFile`` from file path 1, and then export it to file path 2.
+For example, if you instantiate :py:class:`~pynwb.file.NWBFile` A and write it to file path 1, you cannot also write it to file path 2.
+However, you can first write the :py:class:`~pynwb.file.NWBFile`` to file path 1, read the :py:class:`~pynwb.file.NWBFile` from file path 1, and then export it to file path 2.

 .. code-block:: python